The Complete Guide to Buying Headphones

 Bass emphasized, bassy – low ranges are boosted, it goes deeper and has more power, great for modern popular music, liked by bassheads

 V-shaped – emphasis on bass and treble, makes the music more lively and energetic, popular for working out

 These are generally the most popular sound signatures but they’re not set in stone.
 There are other combinations of frequency responses and each pair of headphones is unique.

 In case you’re not sure what you prefer, getting balanced, flat headphones is a good starting point as they sound good with all genres of music.

-Here’s an explanation of the sound quality in headphones, so you’ll have a better idea of what you want.
+Here’s an explanation of sound quality in headphones to get a better idea.